Not a Normal Week: Doing Fun Science at Home during School Closures (Activity #9)

 After our testing, the seventh-grader continued to fiddle with it and started remodeling the fingers a bit, but the second grader was done.
 I couldn't really blame her.
 It's a great activity for late elementary school and up, but I won't be trying it again with a second grader, even in a "normal" week.

 Tip: this robotics activity uses a cardboard tube, like an empty toilet paper or paper towell roll tube.
-For other ideas for activities that use cardboard tubes, see 8 Free Science Activities with Toilet Paper Tubes.
+For other ideas for activities that use cardboard tubes, see 10 STEM Activities with Cardboard Tubes.

 If this blog post was useful to you, please share it with other parents.
 Follow the links below to see what other science adventures we've been having at home.